-There are many ways you can help ease the symptoms of generalised anxiety disorder (GAD).
+There are many ways you can help ease the symptoms of generalised anxiety disorder.

 Try a book or an online course

-When you're diagnosed with GAD, your GP may recommend self-help treatments.
-They may do this before you have more intensive psychological therapy or medication.
+When you're diagnosed with generalised anxiety disorder, your GP may recommend self-help treatments.
+They may do this before you have talk therapy or medicine.

 - walking fast or jogging